Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

 \subsection{Hierarchical attention on ID data \textit{predicts} hierarchical rules on OOD data}

-We return to our overarching question: Can these model internals intuitively suggest which function the model implements, thereby predicting its treatment of unseen OOD data?
-If we claim to understand a model, we should know its behavior under many unseen conditions.
-We now demonstrate that expectations based on our interpretations can, in fact, reliably predict OOD model behavior.
+We return to our overarching question: Can these model internals intuitively suggest which function the model implements, thereby predicting its treatment of the unseen OOD distribution?
+If we claim to understand a model, we should be able to predict its behavior under unseen conditions.
+We now demonstrate that our attention-based intuitions can, in fact, reliably predict OOD model behavior.

-As seen in Figure~\ref{fig:boxplot_depth_heads_ID}, models which contain at least one ID hierarchical head are more likely to follow the \balanced{} rule.
-This result also holds separately across 2- and 3-layer models (Appendix~\ref{apx:breakdown}).
-These findings confirm our intuitive hypothesis: that ID hierarchical representational structure is associated with OOD hierarchical generalization behavior.
+As seen in Fig.~\ref{fig:boxplot_dyck_split}, Dyck models which contain at least one ID hierarchical head---of either type---are more likely to follow the \balanced{} rule.
+This result holds separately across 2- and 3-layer models (Appx.~\ref{apx:breakdown}).
+These findings confirm our intuitive hypothesis: ID hierarchical representational structure is associated with OOD hierarchical generalization.
+These ID internal patterns are effective OOD rule classifiers (Appendix \ref{apx:classifier}).

-We find that 1-layer models, which notably \emph{do not} learn the \balanced{} rule (Figure~\ref{fig:wd}), possess no hierarchical heads; indeed, these heads do not occur in the first layer of any model.
-Therefore, our models only learn depth-tracking if they have multiple layers, which may explain why 1-layer models never learn \balanced{}.
+We find that 1-layer models, which notably \emph{do not} learn the \balanced{} rule (Fig.~\ref{fig:wd}), possess no hierarchical heads.
+In fact, hierarchical heads do not occur in the first layer of any model---possibly explaining why our models only learn \balanced{} if they have multiple layers.

-Because our OOD sequences all end at token depth zero, a sign-matching head favors non-negative depth tokens OOD.
-We do not observe that any \textit{ID negative-depth detector heads} switch to favoring non-negative depth tokens on OOD sequences.
-However, 25\% of \textit{ID sign-matching heads} become negative-depth detectors OOD.
-Given that a mechanism's behavior can change so substantially between input datasets, it would be challenging to describe any internal mechanism in a way that applies to its behavior in new domains.
-Nonetheless, these structures hint at a \textit{holistic} understanding of the algorithm implemented by the model.
-This holistic understanding, unlike any specific mechanistic interpretation, applies across distribution shift.
+All OOD sequences end with $o(n) = c(n)$, so a \textit{sign-matching} head attends to non-violation tokens.
+We do not observe any \textit{ID violation detector heads} switch to favoring non-violation tokens on OOD sequences.
+However, 25\% of \textit{ID sign-matching heads} do switch to consistently favoring violations OOD.
+Given that a mechanism can behave so differently OOD, it would be challenging to describe any internal mechanism in a way that applies across new domains.
+Nonetheless, these structures provide a \textit{holistic} understanding of the algorithm implemented by the model.
+This inferred algorithm, unlike any mechanistic interpretations, applies across distribution shift.